Abusir Pyramids Cairo Egypt, tours, Booking

 At the end of the nineteenth century tomb robbers discovered a papyrus archive.
 It called the first Abusir Archive in the storage rooms of the• mortuary temple.
 The papyri date back to the reign of Issesi to that of Pepi II.
 It consists of rotas for temple personnel, inventories of cult objects and letters.
 These record date back to the last part of the fifth dynasty to the end of the sixth.
 Neferirkara’s causeway usurped by Nyuscrra.
 Nyuscrra diverted it to his own mortuary temple.
 On the southern side of Neferirkara pyramid is smaller pyramid complex.
 It belongs to his wife, Khentkawes II .
 Valuable finds from the queen’s mortuary temple have included many papyrus fragments.

-3- Neferefre Pyramid of Abusir Pyramids:
+3- Neferefre Pyramid of Abusir Pyramids in Cairo:

 Neferirkare is the eldest son of Neferefre.
 He ruled for only two years.
 His unfinished pyramid changed into a mastaba.
 An architectural unique mortuary temple built of mud bricks.
 A cult abattoir, known as “the Sanctuary of the Knife.”.
 It connected with that mortuary temple.
 Fragments of pyramid foundations have uncovered between Sahure’s pyramid and Userkar’s sun temple.
 They attributed to Neferefre’s ephemeral successor.